featherless/jeffverkoeyen.com/Sources/Site/Posts/2024/08/2024-08-08-end-of-an-era.md

 ## Ten years at Google

-I feel it's pretty unusual in the tech industry to stay in one company for more than a couple of years, and that it's even more unusual to stay on the same team for more than a few years.
+I feel it's unusual in tech to stay in one company for more than a couple of years, and it's even more unusual to stay on the same team for more than a few years.

-I was on the same team, in essentially the same effective leadership role (Google Design for Apple Platforms), for my entire 10 years at Google.
+And yet there I was, on the same team, in essentially the same effective leadership role (Google Design for Apple Platforms), for my entire 10 years at Google.

+And I'd do it all again ❤️

-This is in part because I co-founded the team.
-As a continuation of my time leading Three20 and then Nimbus, I was fortunate to join Google at around the time that Apple decided it was going to make its own Maps application.
+I stayed in part because I co-founded the team.
+As a continuation of my time leading Three20 and then Nimbus, I was fortunate to join Google around the time that Apple decided it was going to make its own Maps application.
 This was one of those unique moments where a combination of timing and ability and opportunity all converge into what we call luck, and I was certainly lucky to join the team that went on to [launch Google Maps for iOS](/portfolio#maps) half a year later.